6 Tips To Avoid A Motorcycle Accident

 The best way to avoid these mistakes is to be aware of them.

-As a motorcycle rider, it's up to you to develop a sort of sixth sense to other motor vehicle operators.
+As a motorcycle rider, you must develop a sixth sense and an advanced skill level compared to other motor vehicle operators.

-You'll need to use your sixth sense to remain aware of situations that could negatively affect you and that other drivers may not even be aware of.
+You'll need to use your sixth sense and defensive techniques to remain aware of situations that could negatively affect you and that other drivers may not even be aware of.

 5. Keep Your Distance